-Lymington has a great diversity of shops on the High Street, many of which are unique local businesses, including the Solent Cellar, Lymington's Independent Wine Merchant; Sweet Joe Pie Health Foods; Elliotts, who have been trading in Lymington since 1872; Truffles, filled with sweets, chutneys, coffees and more; Gizmo, for the sci-fi and fantasy geek in all of us; and Maxwell Hamilton, offering a vast array of suitcases, handbags and sports equipment.
+Lymington has a great diversity of shops on the High Street, many of which are unique local businesses, including the Solent Cellar, Lymington's Independent Wine Merchant; Well Natural; Elliotts, who have been trading in Lymington since 1872; Truffles, filled with sweets, chutneys, coffees and more; and Maxwell Hamilton, offering a vast array of suitcases, handbags and sports equipment.

 Some of the more notable names include Waterstones (previously the famous Kings of Lymington, the second oldest trading bookshop in the UK), Fat Face, Holland and Barrett, Salt Rock, Crew, Henry Lloyd and many more.